 December is a short month with our winter break, so I post coming activities at our public libraries to encourage students to visit the library and continue reading during the break.

-January is for our Internet Safety Month, during which all district librarians present lessons to our entire school.
+January is for our district Internet Safety Month, during which all librarians present lessons to our schools.
 National Internet Safety Month is actually in June, but since we aren’t in school, our district has chosen January for these important lessons with the theme Be Safe in Cyberspace and Become a Digital Citizen.
 In addition to the board, student-created posters from my Library Lessons are displayed around the hallways.